Gunjan Bagla

 Gunjan Bagla is an Indian-American author, blogger, businessman, and public speaker.
-He is the founder and managing director of Amritt Ventures, a consulting firm based in Malibu, California, and a charter member of The Indus Entrepreneurs.
+He is the founder and managing director of Amritt Ventures, a consulting firm based in Hermosa Beach, California, and a charter member of The Indus Entrepreneurs.

 Background and education

 Bagla currently lives in the Los Angeles area in United States and teaches business seminars for industry executives at the California Institute of Technology and UCLA Extension.
 He is a member of the Asia Society and a Charter Member of the Indus Entrepreneurs (TiE).

 Amritt Ventures

-In 2002 Bagla started Amritt Ventures, a consulting firm based in the Los Angeles area; he currently acts as its managing director.
-The stated purpose of the company is to aid North American and European firms in becoming familiar with routine Asian business practices, and specifically in marketing their products to India and China, both of which are BRIC countries.
+In 2003, Bagla started Amritt Ventures, a consulting firm based in the Los Angeles area; he currently acts as its managing director.

+The stated purpose of the company is to aid North American and European firms in becoming familiar with routine Asian business practices, and specifically in marketing their products to India.
 Amritt provides its clients with training workshops on topics like human resources issues in India, the financial and legal environment, and Indian culture.

 Notable clients of Amritt include Kraft Foods, Raytheon, Trijicon, Clorox, Johnson & Johnson, Reckitt Benckiser, Burt's Bees and Vivendi.